 Basically, I don't really know what I'm doing.
 But in each new season, as life continues to hurl challenges and wind down broken paths, I'm learning to keep stepping and to continue-on in uncertainty.
 And it all looks imperfect.

 But, if I hesitated until I was ready to do anything, I would do absolutely nothing at all.

 6. Family time doesn't need to be extra...

-I once believed family time had to be something extra than ordinary.
-Having varying limitations with six kids has remedied that belief and I've since traded my list of ideas for the adventure of the already.
+I once believed that family-time had to be something extra than ordinary.
+Having varying limitations with six kids has remedied that belief, and I've since traded my list of ideas for the adventure of the already.

 7. It's never too late to start again...

 It has been well over a decade since I applied myself to learning the piano, but I recently started playing again and have found so much joy in revisiting something I forgot I loved.